Middle-earth Profiles: Maedhros

 The first time Maedhros actively goes against Feanor’s will is ironically after his death and his rescue by Fingon, when his inherited title is given freely to his uncle.
 His brothers protested but Maedhros asserted his authority as the oldest son, forcing their obedience.
 He uses that authority again to bring his father’s faction into the east of Beleriand, putting distance between the kin and preventing civil war.

 As the First Age continues, the younger brothers began to start bucking Maedhros’ authority.
 Celegorm and Curufin leave and temporarily take over Nargothrond in a bloodless coup, but are later evicted out of the kingdom and return.
-Later, he hear about High King Thingol’s possession of a silmaril, and feeling obligated, send out warning to surrender it or be destroyed.
+Later, he hears about High King Thingol’s possession of a Silmaril, and feeling obligated, send out warning to surrender it or be destroyed.
 Though Maedhros doesn't follow up on the promise when Thingol refuses, the Curufin and Celegorm still let Thingol know they intend to destroy Doriath when they return from their last war with Morgoth.

 So his position as eldest son allows Maedhros to somewhat reign in his brothers’ violent impulses for a time.
 It also allows him to maintain a relationship with the other Noldor lords despite his immediate family estrangement.
 As time wore on though, that authority seems to loosen, not relinquishing it completely, but allow himself to be more easily influenced.

 It is also because of this his family position that I feel that Maedhros would be the son who most keenly felt the call of the Oath of Feanor.
 He was the eldest and therefore was the one accountable, though all seven swore the promise.
-It’s reminiscent of a scene in 2004’s Spider-man 2 where Harry Osborne is confronted by his dead father’s spirit to avenge his death at Spider-man’s hands, despite being there hero being his best friend.
+It’s reminiscent of a scene in 2004’s Spider-man 2 where Harry Osborne is confronted by his dead father’s spirit to avenge his death at Spider-man’s hands, despite being the hero being his best friend.

 Ultimately, Maedhros’ is driven in life by duty and purpose because these have always surrounded and been placed on him.
 Beyond that and unlike some of his brothers, he is not motivated by, or has any personal ambitions.
 That part of Feanor he did not inherit.